Vietnam with Kids: Hoi An’s Lesser-Known AttractionsJanuary 14, 2018

-Spice up your family trip to Hoi An with these under-the-radar activities
+Spice up your family trip to Hoi An with these under-the-radar activities!

 Take a Free Bike Tour With Local Students

-Make traditional (and edible!)
-Vietnamese toys:
+Make Traditional (and Edible!)
+Vietnamese Toys

-Encourage the kids to get hands-on in their food habits by taking part in one of the many cookery classes in Han Oi.
+Encourage the kids to get hands-on with their food habits by taking part in one of the many cookery classes in Hoi An.
 Some classes involve visiting farms and markets to learn about selecting the choicest ingredients for whipping up those delicately-flavored Vietnamese dishes such as white rose dumplings and quang noodles.
-Kids should enjoy making sweet treats such as green bean cakes, and the chance to eat what they make might encourage fussy eaters to embark on new gastronomic adventures.
+Kids will enjoy making sweet treats such as green bean cakes, and the chance to eat what they make might encourage fussy eaters to embark on new gastronomic adventures.
 Some Hoi An cooking classes are fairly touristy affairs, but others such as the aptly-named My Grandma’s Home Cooking, involve traveling to rural villages to learn the culinary magic of locals who have been creating delicious family meals for generations.
 Families who appreciate the flavors at the welcoming Cafe 43 can also take classes on site, for just a few dollars per head.

-Ethical eats at Streets Cafe
+Ethical Eats at Streets Café

-Take your budding chefs to Streets Restaurant-Cafe, where disadvantaged young people have a chance to enrol on cookery training courses, applying their skills in the restaurant.
+Take your budding chefs to Streets Restaurant-Cafe, where disadvantaged young people have a chance to enroll in cookery training courses, applying their skills in the restaurant.
 As part of the global Streets International social enterprise, it’s a feel-good way to eat, but that’s far from the only reason to visit.
 The food is excellent by any standards, and the pretty setting and artfully-restored old building will impress the grown-ups as the kids slurp up noodles and delicious mango smoothies.

-Photo: Efran shimon
+Photo: Efran Shimon